 - Some maximum limits: Some securities have maximum limits.
 For instance, with Series I Savings Bonds—which tend to have higher rates compared to other U.S. Treasury-issued securities—you can only purchase an annual maximum of $10,000 per year.

 - Inflation and interest rate sensitivity: Rising inflation and rising interest rates have varying effects on different types of government bonds.
 Depending on the type of bond you own, if you sell it before maturity, you could get back less than the amount you invested.

 - Subject to federal income taxes: Finally, while you won't pay state or local taxes, government-issued securities are subject to federal income taxes.
 However, some of these taxes can be deferred.

 Money Market Mutual Funds

-Money market mutual funds are a popular cash management tool, and although they are not as safe as bank savings accounts or CDs, they are still considered a secure place to park your cash.
+Money market mutual funds are a popular cash management tool; although they are not as safe as bank savings accounts or CDs, they are still a secure place to park your cash.

 Pros and Cons of Money Markets

 Your cash is usually available (liquid)

 Sensitive to low interest rate environment